Share Post:

 3. Pipeline Velocity

-A sales pipeline can look healthy until it becomes obvious it has slowed to a crawl.
-By measuring pipeline velocity, you can see exactly how sellers are succeeding in getting prospects from one end of the funnel to the other.
+A sales pipeline and forecast can look healthy until it becomes obvious it has slowed to a crawl.
+By measuring pipeline velocity, you can see a forecast of exactly how sellers are succeeding in getting prospects from one end of the funnel to the other.
 With this knowledge, you can guide changes to the sales process and better coach reps to become a better, faster-moving team.

 A drop in pipeline velocity may indicate a rep is struggling to fill the funnel.
 It may also be a sign that a rep simply isn’t trying.
 Or you may have a rep whose figures jump up when there are plenty of sales opportunities but drop when they have to prospect.